akhilvasvani/border-crossing-analysis/README.md

 math

+In addition, I made another file using SQL commands (using SQLite) to show my flexibility.

 ## How I solved this problem
-To solve this problem, I first read in the data as a ordered_dictionary and tried iterating through the csv file to seperate out the Border names, the dates, and the measures.
+To solve this problem, I first read in the data as a ordered_dictionary and tried iterating through the csv file to separate out the Border names, the dates, and the measures.
 Once then, I would try to establish a link betweeen the Border names, dates, and the measures via implementing several dictionary.
 Dictionaries are extremely useful because when looking up something inside a dictionary the time complexity is O(1).
 However, this did not work because iteravely updating a dictionary was tricky and it proved to be hard.

 Next I tried implementing a stack to keep track of the valves for each border, date, and measure, but once again I ran into the issue of how to know when to update the stack if I changed either of those three cateogories.
 In addition, I would have to make 6000+ different stacks if I implemented this structure (for each border, date, and measure).
 This did not lead anywhere.

 Hence, I arrived at my solution.
-I read in the csv file, and I sorted it (in a descending order) via Border, Date, and Measure and then I grouped the sorted list via these same 3 cateogories, so there would be a solid chunk of the same cateogies, but different values.
+I read in the csv file, and I sorted it (in a descending order) via Border, Date, and Measure and then I grouped the sorted list via these same 3 categories, so there would be a solid chunk of the same cateogies, but different values.
 This was essential because now all I had to do was aggregate these values and then calculate the average for each crossing!

 Fun things I learned: iterating over Lists of Lists is (slightly) faster than iterating over a list of OrderedDictionaries!
 Itemgetter is faster than using a lambda function.